Editor’s Note: This post has been updated with new content and links.

 - Positive reviews of the app

-29) For E-Commerce, Consider Variations of Landing Page
+Example #29: Consider Variations of ECommerce Landing Pages

 Ecommerce landing pages can play an important role in motivating traffic to continue engaging with your brand and ultimately convincing them to make a purchase.